This goes beyond mere numbers. The political climate in Jamaica is gaining heat!

 Li Keqiang, P.M.
 Portia Simpson Miller

-While this is not an indictment on any current or previous leadership, many people are wondering who will be responsible for the next generation’s repayment.
+While the is not an indictment on any current or previous leadership, many people are wondering who will be responsible for the next generation’s repayment.

 Dominica Republic